Best VPN for Android 2023: Top 5 Apps (Free & Premium)

-You're now surfing through an anonymous VPN tunnel that conceals your physical location.
+You're now surfing with an anonymous VPN tunnel that hides your physical location.

-Even when you're on an Android device, a VPN is a great companion, making it possible to surf anonymously and circumvent geoblocking in order to stream content from abroad.
-Among the best VPNs for Android users are NordVPN, ExpressVPN, and Surfshark, each of which performed excellently on both smartphones and desktops during our assessment.
-For those looking for a free option on their Android device, you can take ProtonVPN or hide.me into consideration.
+Even when you're on an Android device, VPNs make great companions, helping you surf anonymously and bypass geoblocking.
+Among the best VPNs for Android users are NordVPN, ExpressVPN, and Surfshark, each of which performed excellently on both smartphones and desktops during our test.
+If you're looking for a free option, you might want to try ProtonVPN or hide.me.

-We advise exercising caution whenever you happen across a completely free VPN service: These need to pay the bills somehow, and if no product is offered for sale, you, or more accurately, your data are likely it.
-Freemium software, such as the free versions offered by established premium providers like ProtonVPN or hide.me, are better choices.
-These offer something of a teaser for their paid versions all the while not restricting usability too seriously.
+We don't recommend using free VPNs: Unlike freemium VPNs, these need to pay the bills and if no product is offered for sale, you, or more accurately, your data are likely it.
+Freemium software from established premium providers like ProtonVPN or hide.me, are better choices.
+These offer something of a teaser for their paid versions without severely restricting usability.